Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 3. `npm install`
 4. `npm run start:dev`
 5. browse to [http://localhost:8080](http://localhost:8080) for your hello world
-6. maintain your SAP OData url with credentials in `.env` file and restart the app if necessary
+6. maintain your SAP OData url with credentials in [.env](templates/.env) file (put in project root) and restart the app if necessary
 7. browse to [http://localhost:8080/business-partners](http://localhost:8080/business-partners) for your first OData call and pick one of the business partners that have no address

 > **Note**